remy/next-http/README.md

 - `-h` host address
 - `-p` port number (defaults to 80)
 - `-u` url (defaults to `/`)
+- `-f` flash the border to n 0-7 (defaults to no flashing) and restores original border on exit
 - `-7` enabled base64 decoding (useful for supporting [Cspect](http://cspect.org/) and 7-bit binary exchange*)

 Note that by default a GET request will empty out the bank selected.
 If you want to preserve the data in the bank, use a negative value for the offset, i.e. `-b 5 -o -0` will load the http request into bank 5, preserving the RAM and inserting at memory position 0 (in fact, `$4000` in RAM).